masc-ucsc/docs/docs/pyrope/01-introduction.md

 * Some Pyrope features not common in other HDLs (CHISEL):

     - Pyrope is not a DSL.
 Most modern HDLs like CHISEL, pyMTL, pyRTL, CλaSH are DSL cases.
-In this cases, there is a host language (SCALA, or Python, or Haskell) that must be executed.
+In these cases, there is a host language (SCALA, or Python, or Haskell) that must be executed.
 The result of the execution is the hardware description which can be Verilog or some internal IR like FIRRTL in CHISEL.
       The advantage of the DSL is that it can leverage the existing language to have a nice hardware generator.
-The disadvantage is that there are 2 languages at once, the DSL and the host language, and that it is difficult to do incremental because the generated executable from host language must be executed to generate the design.
+The disadvantage is that there are 2 languages at once, the DSL and the host language, and that it is difficult to do incremental because the generated executable from the host language must be executed to generate the design.